nathanxu0317/Term1_Behavior_Cloning/writeup_template.md

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers in order to reduce overfitting.
+At the same time, for the first 3 Conv2D layer, 'subsample' has been set to (2,2), in order to avoid generate too many parameters.

+A large number of test data was used. (more than 15k images were used for model training).

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually to 0.0001.

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road.
+Below is a list of data collected:

-Collected the following sets of data:
 1. Normal driving, 2 laps
 2. Reverse direction driving, 1 lap
 3. Off-nominal driving (recovery lap), 1 lap